FAQs about the identity protection personal identification number (IP PIN)

 A9: It's located on page one of the CP01A notice at the top of the first column.

-Q10: Where do I enter the IP PIN(s) on my tax return? (updated September 21, 2022)
+Q10: Where do I enter the IP PIN(s) on my tax return? (updated May 16, 2024)

 A10: This is determined by the method you use to file, e-file or paper.

-E-filed Return:
+E-filed return:

 • Your tax software or practitioner will tell you where to enter the IP PIN.
 If you can't find where to enter your IP PIN, search within your software for Identity Protection PIN or IP PIN or contact the software provider's help desk.